 RISC trainings are provided free of cost to experienced, published freelance conflict journalists.
 While staff reporters are often provided training by their employers, freelancers have to pay thousands of dollars out of pocket to participate in traditional hostile environment courses – and most simply cannot afford to.
 Please consider making a donation to help RISC train more independent journalists around the world.

 Tim’s wound did not have to be fatal, but it killed him nevertheless.
 His femoral artery had been cut, and although that is an extremely serious injury, there are things that can be done to prolong life.
 Unfortunately, none of the journalists or rebels around him knew what to do, and Tim bled out and died in the back of a pickup truck on the way to the Misrata hospital.
 Tim is not the first friend I have lost in combat, but his death was certainly the most devastating.
-It has prompted me to start a medical training program for freelancer journalists so that the next tragedy can be averted.
+It prompted me to start a medical training program for freelance and local journalists so that the next tragedy can be averted.
 Our course is modeled after informal training that Tim and I received in Afghanistan and is taught by experienced medics, many with extensive combat experience.

-The course lasts three days and covers basic procedures for saving someone’s life on the battlefield: clearing air passageways, stopping or slowing bleeding from wounds, stopping air leakage into the chest cavity from a chest wound and transporting the injured person to a medical facility.
+The course lasts four days and covers basic procedures for saving someone’s life on the battlefield: clearing air passageways, stopping or slowing bleeding from wounds, stopping air leakage into the chest cavity from a chest wound and transporting the injured person to a medical facility.

 Each graduate receives a custom medical kit and is expected to keep it on their person at all times while in a conflict zone.
 Our courses are held around the world and all costs are born by charitable donations.
 Journalists only pay their own travel and food expenses.